-- Monitor the academic progress of CIC, through the Headteacher's reports to the FGB. - Work to prevent exclusions and reduce time out of school, by ensuring the school implements policies and procedures to ensure CIC achieve and enjoy their time at the school, by recognising the extra problems caused by excluding them and by not excluding them except as a last resort. - Ensure that the school has a Designated Teacher, and that the Designated Teacher is enabled to carry out his or her responsibilities as below. - Support the Headteacher, the Designated Teacher and other staff in ensuring that the needs of CIC are recognised and met. - Receive a report once a year setting out: - 1.
-The number of looked-after pupils on the school's roll (if any). - 2.
-Their attendance, as a discreet group, compared to other pupils. - 3.
-Their SAT scores as a discreet group, compared to other pupils. - 4.
-The number of fixed term and permanent exclusions (if any). - 5.
-The destinations of pupils who leave the school.
+- Monitor the academic progress of CIC, through the Headteacher's reports to the FGB. - Work to prevent exclusions and reduce time out of school, by ensuring the school implements policies and procedures to ensure CIC achieve and enjoy their time at the school, by recognising the extra problems caused by excluding them and by not excluding them except as a last resort. - Ensure that the school has a Designated Teacher, and that the Designated Teacher is enabled to carry out his or her responsibilities as below. - Support the Headteacher, the Designated Teacher and other staff in ensuring that the needs of CIC are recognised and met. - Receive regular updates in the Headteacher report about the number of children in care, and other relevant information for example their attendance and performance data and how this compares with children not in care.
 The information for this report will be collected and reported in ways that preserve the anonymity and respect the confidentiality of the pupils concerned.